darbotlabs/fapi/README.md

 ### Step-by-Step Installation

-Follow these steps sequentially to set up your FastAPI development
+Follow these steps sequentially to set up your FAPI development
 environment:

 #### 1. Clone the Repository